TIPS: 1. Make a Moving list.

 TIPS: 2.
 Have plenty of moving boxes and moving supplies.

-Remember, you’ll need lots of moving boxes – almost always more moving boxes than you think you will ever use.
+Remember, you’ll need lots of moving boxes – almost always more boxes than you think you will ever use.
 Having enough moving boxes on hand will make your life easier!
-You can buy all sizes of moving boxes and moving supplies for your move directly form Payless Moving Inc., any unused moving boxes can be returned to Payless Moving Inc. for a full refund.
+You can buy all sizes of moving boxes and moving supplies for your move directly from Payless Moving Inc. Any unused moving boxes can be returned to Payless Moving Inc. for a full refund.
 It is always a good idea to have at least 10 moving boxes set aside to use for last minute items on moving day, such as bedding, clothing, and cleaning supplies.
-You also should have a good supply of a few rolls of strong packing tape to close up all of those moving boxes securely.
-Do not use news-print as it can stain your items, use unprinted newsprint, packing pa-per or bubble wrap to wrap (all available from Payless Moving Inc.) and be certain to cushion household goods and carefully wrap any breakables in moving paper and bubble wrap.
-Remember, you’ll need lots more moving supplies than you think, so always have extra moving boxes and moving supplies to assure your move and packing go smoothly.
+You should also have a adequate supply of strong packing tape to close up all of those moving boxes securely.
+Do not use newsprint as it can stain your items, use unprinted newsprint, packing paper, or bubble wrap (all available from Payless Moving Inc.) and be certain to cushion household goods and carefully wrap any breakables in moving paper and bubble wrap.
+Remember, you’ll need more moving supplies than you may think, so having extra moving boxes and moving supplies will assure your move and packing go smoothly.
 Return any unused moving supplies after the truck is completely packed.

-These tall Moving Wardrobe boxes are perfect way for moving your hanging clothing, from bulky clothing items to, lightweight items such as comforters, pillows, and blankets and any clothing that should remain hanging for your move.
-Measure your clothes in each one of your closets, don’t forget your coat closets, and you will be able to quickly figure out how many Moving wardrobe boxes you’ll need.
-Wardrobe boxes are also great for packing other items such as closet storage boxes, shoe boxes, and other bulky items such as fabric bolts, large baskets, or gift wrap tubes, comforters etc. Hint: Do not make the boxes so heavy that you or the movers cannot lift them.
+Our tall Moving Wardrobe boxes are a perfect way for transporting your hanging clothes, from bulky cloth items to lightweight items.
+These items include, but are not limited to: suits, dresses, shirts, pants, jackets, etc. At the bottom, you can conveniently place your shoes, pillows, blankets, and other small items.
+Two feet of closest space equates to one wardrobe boxes.
+They are also great for packing other items such as closet storage boxes, shoe boxes, and other bulky items such as fabric bolts, large baskets, or gift wrap tubes, comforters etc. Hint: Do not make the boxes so heavy that you or the movers cannot lift them.

 TIPS: 4.
 Questions to ask when interviewing a moving company

-- 4. Ask if they offer free estimates, ask if they have suggestions on how to make your move easier, ask if they offer packing and unpacking services.
+- 4. Ask if they offer free estimates, if they have suggestions on how to make your move easier, and if they offer packing and unpacking services (if necessary).

-- 5. Ask if your items will be insured during your move, ask if they have a minimum charge or if they have any extra charges or any Hidden fees.
+- 5. Ask if your items will be insured during your move, if they have a minimum charge, or if they have any extra charges or any hidden fees.